 - The need for later surgeries.

-For example, the FGM procedure that seals or narrows a vaginal opening (type 3 above) needs to be cut open later to allow for sexual intercourse and childbirth.
-Sometimes it is stitched again several times, including after childbirth, hence the woman goes through repeated opening and closing procedures, further increasing and repeated both immediate and long-term risks.
+The type 3 FGM procedure involves sealing or narrowing the vaginal opening.
+This often requires later cutting to allow for sexual intercourse and childbirth.
+Sometimes, the opening is stitched closed multiple times, including after childbirth.
+This means the woman undergoes repeated opening and closing procedures, increasing and repeating immediate and long-term risks.

 Violence against women